Pay and benefits

-On top of that, professional and support staff are also eligible for an additional London Allowance, which varies according to the precise location of your work.
+On top of that, professional and support staff are also eligible for an additional location allowance, which varies according to the precise location of your work.

-The Alpha pension scheme is a CARE (Career Average Revalued Earnings) pension scheme which offers a guaranteed pension with an optional lump sum, based on the earnings you receive during your career.
+The Alpha pension scheme is a CARE (career average revalued earnings) pension scheme which offers a guaranteed pension with an optional lump sum, based on the earnings you receive during your career.
 The Met and you will contribute and you will receive tax relief on the contributions you make.

-The Partnership pension scheme The value of the pension pot when you retire will depend on the contributions paid in and the returns on your investments.
+The Partnership pension scheme.
+The value of the pension pot when you retire will depend on the contributions paid in and the returns on your investments.
 You can use the resulting pot to fund your retirement.
 The Met will make contributions on your behalf and you will receive tax relief on any contributions you make.

-If you already have a pension it may be possible to transfer it into the Civil Service pension arrangements.
+If you already have a pension it may be possible to transfer it into the civil service pension arrangements.